evanodell/hansard/cran-comments.md

 #Resubmission
-This is the third update of this package.
-The previous version, 0.4.0, was accepted and published on CRAN on 2017-03-24.
+This is the fourth update of this package.
+The previous version, 0.4.6, was accepted and published on CRAN on 2017-06-05.

 There is one note from R CMD check, reproduced below, which believes the words 'API' and 'APIs' are spelling mistakes.

 ## Test environments

-* Ubuntu 14.04.5 (on Travis-CI): R 3.4.0
+* Ubuntu 12.04.5 (on Travis-CI): R devel
-* local MacOS 10.12.5 installation, R 3.4.0
+* local MacOS 10.12.5 installation: R 3.4.1
+* local Windows 7 installation: R 3.4.1
 * win-builder (devel and release)